daikon-games/gm-seedpod/README.md

 return string_pad(coins, 3, "0");
 ```
 The above code will pad out a `coins` variable to 3 places using the character `0`.
 For instance, if `coins` is equal to `56` then the above code will return the string `"056"`.
 Useful for displaying data in game UIs.

+## Licensing

+Seedpod for GameMaker is licensed under Creative Commons 0.
+Essentially, you may use it, change it, ship it, and share it with absolutely no restrictions.